cloudevents/spec/cloudevents/extensions/loglevel.md

 | 7               | `info`         |
 | 8               | `debug`        |

 ### Windows Event Log
 Binding SHOULD NOT depend on the internal `Level` integer value of the log record as it defined by the windows event producer.

-Instead cloud event producers SHOULD use the following `loglevelnum`s instead of the winlog `Level` values
+Instead cloud event producers SHOULD use the following `loglevelnum`s instead of the windows event log record `Level` values.

 | Windows Event Level Name | `loglevelname` | `loglevelnum` |
 | ------------------------ | -------------- | ------------- |